rebleo/emojiBotArmyTraining/README.md

 # emojiBot Army Training -- Workshop

+Code for [ITP Camp 2017](https://itp.nyu.edu/camp2017/).
 In this workshop, we'll learn how to build a Twitter Bot in JavaScript, using the Twit node package and our emojis.
 We will learn how to make "paintings" with emoji data and share them with the world. ❤️🍊💛💚💙💜

 ## Inspirations: